Providing Verification

 Visually Viewed Verification

-When another form of verification is not available certain verification may be visually viewed by an FAA worker.
-Visually viewed verification may be in the form of a photo, in-person viewed cell phone or another electronic source, a downloaded legal document etc.
+When another form of verification is not available, certain verification may be visually viewed by an FAA worker.
+Visually viewed verification may include, and is not limited to, any of the following:

 NOTE The participant may request assistance from FAA after failing to obtain needed verification.